Please note: The undergraduate and graduate application deadline is July 5, 2021 for Winter 2022 Trimester.

 - Phase II: Official interview with Graduate Dean

-- Birth experience in the capacity of a support person, doula, student, apprentice or assistant midwife.
+- Birth experience in the capacity of a support person, doula, student, nurse, apprentice or assistant midwife

 - Eligibility for the MSM program is as follows: 1) must hold a Bachelor’s degree in any field; 2) must be or have been recognized as a midwife by regional, national or international certification or licensure.
 Traditional or community midwives without past or current proof of certification/licensure may choose to prepare a portfolio demonstrating the experiences and training they engaged to become a midwife; and 3) must complete SOSC 1010 (Equity and Anti-Oppression in Midwifery Care: Understanding Difference, Power, & Privilege), SOSC 2050 (Ethics & the Law) and STAT 2010 (Principles of Evidence-Informed Practice), or demonstrate course equivalency.
 These three courses can be completed at part of your graduate program.

 - The MCU graduate program is a research-based program designed to nurture the next generation of midwifery leaders, educators, and advocates.

 - The MSM does not require additional clinical work once admission requirements are completed.

 - The program is 32 credits and the average program length is four years (maximum program length is four years).

 - If you are interested in the MSM program please contact the Dean of Graduate Studies at email@example.com to determine eligibility and to obtain more information about the program.